rancher/elemental-toolkit/docs/content/en/docs/Customizing/oem_configuration.md

 weight: 3
 date: 2017-01-05
 description: >
-  OEM configuration reserved to cOS and derivatives
+  OEM configuration reserved to Elemental and derivatives
 ---

-There are several way to customize cOS and a elemental-toolkit derivative:
+There are several way to customize Elemental and a elemental-toolkit derivative:

 - declaratively in runtime with cloud-config file (by overriding, or extending)
 - stateful, embedding any configuration in the container image to be booted.